Jamestown High School (Virginia): Culture

-Negative

-In 1999, the school received various bomb threats after the Columbine High School shootings.
-This has not occurred in recent years.
-In 2007 a student was apprehended with a small handgun, apparently in an attempt to scare another student into returning a PSP that was stolen from him.
+Controversies

 In 2016, a bus driver and bus aid, husband and wife, were accused of physically and verbally abusing a special needs student.
 The couple was charged with assault and battery, with the driver also being charged with felony abduction.

 An incident occurred in 2019 when, after receiving a tip about a student posting on Snapchat that she intended to sell medications, police found a student in possession of more than 500 pills that were not prescribed to her.

-Positive
+Fundraising

 In 2022, sophomores in an AP Human Geography class went on a 104-mile journey to raise money for an organization that gives food to people in need.
 The class usually requires students to complete a project to raise money locally or on a larger scale.
 This would be the first time students had done something this big.
 They would bike from Williamsburg to Richmond and back again on an eleven-hour journey to raise money.
 They projected to only raise enough money for four goats.
 However, they raised a total of $1,450 and were able to buy twenty-one goats.